 03 of 05

 Many fish that require heated water for optimal health (such as the Betta) are kept in small tanks or bowls.
 Unfortunately, mini tanks and fish bowls can be quite a challenge to heat properly.
 In the past few years, a variety of small heaters has been introduced to the aquarium market.
-Check out these heaters specifically designed for mini aquariums or bowls.

 04 of 05